Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

-Given a leaf $L$ of a foliation $\cF$ we consider the distance in $L$ induced by the restriction of the ambient Riemannian metric on $L$.
-All these distances are well defined up to \emph{quasi-isometry}, recall that a map (not necessarily continuous) $q: (X_1,d_1) \to (X_2,d_2)$ is a $Q$-quasi-isometry if for every $x,y \in X_1$ one has:
+Given a leaf $L$ of a foliation $\cF$ we consider the path distance in $L$ induced by the restriction of the ambient Riemannian metric on $L$.
+The choices we have made are not important if we consider objects up to \emph{quasi-isometry}: if one chooses another metric, one obtains a distance that is quasi-isometric to the first one.
+Recall that a map (not necessarily continuous) $q: (X_1,d_1) \to (X_2,d_2)$ is a $Q$-quasi-isometry if for every $x,y \in X_1$ one has:

 and the image of $q$ is $Q$-dense in $X_2$.
 Being quasi-isometric (meaning there exists a quasi-isometry between the spaces) is an equivalence relation between metric spaces which is particularly relevant for Gromov hyperbolic spaces such as $\HH^2$.
-We will use several basic properties of Gromov hyperbolic spaces and refer to \cite{BridsonHaefliger} for proofs of those standard facts.
+We will use several basic properties of Gromov hyperbolic spaces and refer to \cite{BridsonHaefliger} for proofs of those facts.

 Theorem \ref{teo.matsumoto} implies the following which in particular shows that leaves of a minimal foliation are Gromov hyperbolic:

 \begin{prop} There is a uniform constant $Q_0:= Q_0(\cF)$ such that for every $L \in \wihat\cF$ (or $\in \wt \cF$) it follows that the restriction $\hat p|_{L}: L \to \HH^2$ (resp. $\tilde p|_{L}: L \to \HH^2$) is a $Q_0$-quasi-isometry. \end{prop}